Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Introduction

-Let us start with a solution $\Atemp_{\mu}$ to \eqref{eq:hyperbolicYM} in the temporal gauge on $(-T_{0}, T_{0}) \times \bbR^{3}$.
-As in the proof of local well-posedness, the first step is to solve \eqref{eq:dYMHF} to extend $\Atemp_{\mu}$ to a solution $A_{\bfa}$ to \eqref{eq:HPYM}. {\it A priori}, however, it is not clear whether this is possible when $T_{0}$ is large.
+.5em {\it Step 1.} We start with a solution $\Atemp_{\mu}$ to \eqref{eq:hyperbolicYM} in the temporal gauge on $(-T_{0}, T_{0}) \times \bbR^{3}$.
+As in the proof of local well-posedness, the first step is to solve \eqref{eq:dYMHF} to extend $\Atemp_{\mu}$ to a solution $A_{\bfa}$ to \eqref{eq:HPYM}. {\it A priori}, however, it is not clear whether it is possible to solve \eqref{eq:dYMHF} on a uniform $s$-interval when $T_{0}$ is large.

 To illustrate, suppose that $\Atemp_{\mu}$ does not extend past the time $T_{0}$.
 Then from the local well-posedness statement, it is necessary that

 Because of this, the size of the $s$-interval on which \eqref{eq:dYMHF} can be solved by perturbative methods shrinks as $t \to T_{0}$.
 As a consequence, there might not exist a non-trivial interval $[0,s_{0}]$ on which \eqref{eq:dYMHF} can be solved for every $t \in (-T_{0}, T_{0})$.